marinofelipe/reusable-collectionview-child/README.md

-# Reusable Collectionview Child
+# Reusable CollectionView Child

-Example of how to reuse collection views in both vertical/horizontal ways, with custom amount of rows and columns with a plugable child controller.
+Example of how to reuse collection views using a plugable child controller that can renders in both vertical and horizontal flows, with any amount of visible rows/columns.